armory/docs/content/en/docs/installation/guide/operator-k3s.md

 Since you installed Armory in the same namespace as the Armory Operator, do not delete the `spinnaker-operator` namespace unless you want to delete the Armory Operator as well.

-You can use the [`kubectl delete`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#delete) command to delete Armory.
+You can use the [`kubectl delete`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#delete) command to delete Armory:

 ```bash
 kubectl -n spinnaker-operator delete spinnakerservice spinnaker